 - Medicare Part A helps cover hospital care, skilled nursing facilities, and some home health services.
-Most people who paid Medicare taxes while working usually don’t pay a monthly premium for Part A.3
+Most people who paid Medicare taxes while working don’t have to pay a monthly premium for Part A.

-- Medicare Part B helps cover services including doctor’s visits and preventive services.
-Most people pay an average of $109 to $134 a month for this coverage, deducted from their Social Security payments.
-Higher-income earners pay more.4
+- Medicare Part B helps cover medical services including doctor’s visits and preventive services.
+The 2019 monthly premium for Part B is $135.50, which can be deducted from your Social Security payments.
+(Higher-income earners pay more.)

-Medicare Part D helps cover prescription drug costs.
-Costs for Part D depend on things like the plan you choose and what type of prescription drugs you require.5
+- Medicare Part D helps cover prescription drug costs.
+Costs for Part D depend on things like the plan you choose and what type of prescription drugs you require.

-Medigap or Medicare Supplement plans can help pay costs that Medicare doesn’t, including copays, deductibles and co-insurance.
-Costs vary by the state you live in and the plan you choose.6
+- Medicare Supplement (Medigap) plans can help pay out-of-pocket costs that Medicare doesn’t, including copays, deductibles and co-insurance.*

 See plans in your area